 The end result is a more humanized and more satisfying customer experience and, thus, better word of mouth and increased customer loyalty.

 There’s no question about it, we humans love our stories.
-In fact, narratives often shape how we perceive the world and shape our behaviors accordingly.
+In fact, narratives often shape how we sense the world and change our behaviors accordingly.
 So if you can use your marketing emails to create a compelling story for your readers, the odds are pretty good you’re going to win their favor and their business.

 Marketing emails are ideally suited for storytelling because they give your audiences the time and space to peruse the story at their own pace.
 When you tap into the storytelling approach, you’re never going to run out of fresh, new — and engaging — materials.